andrewletz/CleanCalendar/backend/README.md

 ## More Technical

-The term 'valid event' for this readme refers to a dictionary/json of the form {'id':value, 'name': value, 'start-date': value, 'end-date': value, 'start-time': value, 'end-time': value, 'color': value}
+The term 'valid event' for this readme refers to a dictionary/json of the form {'id':value, 'name': value, 'description': value, 'start-date': value, 'end-date': value, 'start-time': value, 'end-time': value, 'color': value}
  * all values should be strings
  * dates should be strings of the form 'DD/MM/YYYY'
  * times should be strings of the form 'hh:mm'